You are here

 - … Flanders is home to the largest R&D hub for plant biotech and emerging industrial biotechnology, and boasts the biggest integrated bio-energy production complex in Europe?

-- … Belgium (Flanders) is #1 in the world when it comes to clinical trials per capita, and boasts one of the world’s fastest approval time for clinical trials?
+- … Belgium (Flanders) is #2 in Europe when it comes to clinical trials per capita, and boasts one of the world’s fastest approval time for clinical trials?

 - … In Flanders, biotechnology ranks 3rd when it comes to R&D investments?